What are the alternatives to gas flaring?

 The opportunity, however, has come.
 It’s real.
 And a growing number of OAG producers are now getting in on it.

-This unlikely partnership between the OAG industry and Bitcoin cryptocurrency mining has moved the needle toward a sustainable future.
+This unlikely partnership between the OAG industry and Bitcoin cryptocurrency mining operations have moved the needle toward a sustainable future.
 This is part of EZ Blockchain’s mission, in which the company is poised to play a key part.

 The EZ Smartgrid system is extraordinarily easy and refreshingly straightforward.
 The only shift OAG producers have to make now is in their thinking.